 The investigation into the incident determined that it was a horrible accident, but that no criminal charges would be filed against Corral.

-As fun as it is to spend every waking hour at the beach or by the pool, those "dog days of summer" may not be so refreshing for your pup.
+Unfortunately, hot cars are not the only dangers that pets face in the summer months.
 Dogs react differently than humans do to a day spent outdoors in the heat.
-Understanding the basics of summertime doggie care — and knowing what warning signs to watch out for — can help to keep your furry bestie safe and comfortable on your next getaway.
+Understanding the basics of summertime doggie care — and knowing what warning signs to watch out for — can help to keep your furry bestie safe and comfortable this summer.